 Notes

 - Seasoning.
-If possible, use this homemade recipe. or look for a store-bought one that doesn’t have a ton of added salt/sodium.
+If possible, use this Cajun Seasoning recipe or look for a store-bought one that doesn’t have a ton of added salt/sodium.

 - Skillet.
 The cast-iron is key if you want that classic crusty char!